 In preparing for registration, students should plan their course program carefully, noting that students are expted to enroll for no fewer than 12 credit hours and no more than 18 credit hours.
 Identification of alternate courses is an important part of planning, in the event that your first-choice courses are not available.

-- College Restriction.
+- College restriction.
 Some courses are restricted to students in a certain college, such as ACES or FAA.
 Contact the department within the college to find out if (and when) the restriction will be lifted.
-You can find department contact phone numbers by clicking on the department name in the Class Schedule.
+You can find department contact information in the Course Explorer.

-- Look up the course in the Class Schedule.
+- Look up the course in the Course Explorer.
 It may show when the restriction will be lifted for non-majors.

-- Prereq/Test Score Error.
+- Prereq/test score error.
 You get this message when you don't have some attribute required of the course or section.
-Check the section restrictions in the Class Schedule.
+Check the section restrictions in the Course Explorer.